arnob-r/connectivity_ratio/README.md

-This repository contains codes for calculating the climate network at the global scale, including degree, long-range, and short-range connections, link density histograms, and partial degree.
-The connectivity ratio is calculated for the global and regional scales.
+This repository provides code for constructing the climate network at the global scale.
+It includes computations of degree, short-range and long-range connections, link density histograms, and partial degree.
+Additionally, it offers functionality to calculate connectivity ratios at both global and regional levels.